buqhek/power_outages_analysis/README.md

 As a refresher, here are the features that are each datatype:

 #### Categorical
-- 'U.S._STATE','NERC.REGION','CLIMATE.CATEGORY','CAUSE.CATEGORY'
+- `'U.S._STATE','NERC.REGION','CLIMATE.CATEGORY','CAUSE.CATEGORY'`

 - **Special note:** all of the categorical features that I am using is nominal, meaning that there is no inherent order in the categories that I have listed

 #### Numerical
-'YEAR', 'MONTH','OUTAGE.DURATION','TOTAL.SALES','TOTAL.CUSTOMERS','ANOMALY.LEVEL'
+`'YEAR', 'MONTH','OUTAGE.DURATION','TOTAL.SALES','TOTAL.CUSTOMERS','ANOMALY.LEVEL'`

 #### Datetime
-'OUTAGE.START', 'OUTAGE.RESTORED'
+`'OUTAGE.START', 'OUTAGE.RESTORED'`

 ---

-However, for my base model, I only wanted to use the categorical and numerical features to predict 'TOTAL.SALES'.
+However, for my base model, I only wanted to use the categorical and numerical features to predict `'TOTAL.SALES'`.

 ### Building the Preprocessing Pipeline